azdyt1/emos/README.md

 to users on the basis of different diversity preference, distinguishing user's specific preference among similar items.

-- **Balanced Weighting of Interaction Category.** The Balanced Weighting of Interaction Category design eliminate bias between user interaction categories by a balanced weighting loss.
+- **Balanced Weighting of Interaction Category.** The Balanced Weighting of Interaction Category design eliminate bias between user interaction categories by a balanced weighting loss which balance the gradients between user interaction categories.

 ## Code
 The DDRN.py is the core code of our proposed model DDRN, it shows the architecture of our model.